wireservice/agate/docs/cookbook/charting.rst

 Histogram
 =========

-:meth:`.Table.print_bars` can be combined with :meth:`.Table.counts` or :meth:`.Table.bins` to produce fast histograms:
+:meth:`.Table.print_bars` can be combined with :meth:`.Table.pivot` or :meth:`.Table.bins` to produce fast histograms:

 .. code-block:: Python